 Enable Buckets for Scanning¶

-You can enable buckets one at a time with the or you can multi-select with the
+You can enable buckets one at a time by selecting one checkbox or you can multi-select checkboxes or you can "select all" with the

-Select Visible button at the top of the page or by leveraging the checkboxes on each bucket row for a subset.
+Select Visible button at the top of the page to create any kind of bucket set for enabling protection.
 For any buckets in new regions where you aren't currently scanning, you will be asked to configure the VPC and Subnet(s) as we saw in the Initial Configuration.
 And if you select multiple new regions during the same action, you will be prompted to configure each one.
 Look to the steps below where two buckets are selected from two different regions (

 us-west-1) not currently enabled.